Advertisement

 The Rees-Jones’ $100 million gift matches that of Jean and Mack Pogue, the late founder of Lincoln Property Co., which was announced in May.
 The contributions are two of the largest philanthropic gifts of its size publicly announced in North Texas, according to Children’s.

-The Rees-Jones Foundation awarded 166 grants last year, funding more than $52 million into nonprofits focused on community benefits, international disability and justice, and childcare.
+The Rees-Jones Foundation awarded 166 grants last year, funding more than $52 million into nonprofits focused on community benefits, international disability and justice, and child care.
 The average grant size last year was $337,000.

 It’s not the first time the Rees-Jones family has supported the pediatric hospital and its services.